National Museum Of Singapore: Inspiring Journey Through Time

 For Groups

-Do you want to explore the National Museum of Singapore with a group of tourists, colleagues, friends, etc.?
-In that case, the museum offers General Group Visits and Private Tours for Groups with more than 20 explorers.
+Do you want to explore the museum with a group of tourists, colleagues, friends, etc.?
+In that case, the museum offers General Group Visits and Private Tours for Groups with more than 10 explorers.
 Tours are available in English, Mandarin, or Japanese and help you avoid crowds and deepen your experience at the museum.

 For Schools

-The National Museum also offers School Group Visits and Guided Tours for Schools.
+The museum also offers School Group Visits and Guided Tours for Schools.
 With a wide range of school programmes, you’ll easily find the perfect option that suits your kids the best.
 Each programme is interactive, fun, informative, and meaningful at the same time.

 National Museum Of Singapore Dining And Shopping